 To get all the benefits from exercise, experts recommend that children spend at least one hour a day doing some kind of physical activity.

 You can encourage your child to reach their one hour a day by:

-- building activity into your daily routine.
-Walking, cycling or scooting to school, playing out in the garden, and after-school sports clubs can all make being active easy.
+- building activity into their daily routine.
+Walking, cycling or scooting to school, playing out in the garden and after-school sports clubs can all make being active easy.

 - making activity fun.
-Try rollerblading or skateboarding, new activities or dance classes they are keen to try, a fun session at the local pool, or a clever skipping rope that counts their jumps.
+Try rollerblading or skateboarding, new activities or dance classes they're keen to try, a fun session at the local pool, or a skipping rope that counts their jumps.

-- encouraging the whole family to get active.
-Try ball games or tennis in the park, sign up for a local fun run, fly a kite or get together with a dance mat or Wii fit challenge in your living room.
+- getting the whole family active.
+Try ball games or tennis in the park, sign up for a local park run, fly a kite or get together with a dance mat or Wii fit challenge in your living room.

 It can sometimes feel like a bit of a balancing act – letting your child take part, and trying not to worry, or keeping them home and worrying they’ll feel left out.